esikm/Pillow/docs/handbook/writing-your-own-file-decoder.rst

   Function pointer to the cleanup function, has access to ``state``.

 **im**
-  The target image, will be set by Pillow.
+  The target image, will be set by Pillow2.

 **state**
-  An ImagingCodecStateInstance, will be set by Pillow.
+  An ImagingCodecStateInstance, will be set by Pillow2.
 The **context** member is an opaque struct that can be used by the decoder to store any format specific state or options.